TransRadOnc-HIT/lung_segmentation/README.md

 ```
 To see an example please download the test data from [here](insert link)
 2) If you provide an Excel sheet in `--input_path` then each row has to contain the path to a folder contain one CT image.
 The first row must contain the word "subjects" in order to be found by the data loader.
-Optionally, when you use an Excel sheet as input and ONLY if you have ground truth lung mask (for example you trained the network from scratch and you want to test it), you can provide a second column with the path the folder containing the lung masks corresponding to the CT image.
+Optionally, when you use an Excel sheet as input and ONLY if you have ground truth lung mask (for example you trained the network from scratch and you want to test it), you can provide a second column (the first row must contain the word "masks") with the path the folder containing the lung masks corresponding to the CT image.
 The two columns must have the same number of entries.
 The mask folder must have as many .nrrd files as the number of subjects (mice or humans) in the corresponding CT image.
-If for example. there are 4 mice in one CT image, then the mask folder must contain 4 .nrrd lung masks.
-Have a look in the test data folder for one example of Excel sheet.
+If for example there are 4 mice in one CT image, then the mask folder must contain 4 .nrrd lung masks.
+Have a look in the test data folder for one example of Excel sheet (called "Example_excel_input_with_masks.xlsx").
 # Results
 Right now, you will get a folder for each sub-folder in the input directory (CT_1, CT_2 in the structure above).
 Each folder will contain one NRRD file per mouse with the corresponding lung mask.
 For example, if there were 4 mice in CT_1, you will get folder called 'CT_1' in the `--work_dir` containing 4 NRRD files (named basename_cropped_mouse_\*.nrrd) with the cropped mouse data, and 4 NRRD files with the corresponding segmented lungs (named basename_cropped_mouse_\*_lung_seg.nrrd).
 There will be other files with information about the coordinates used for cropping.
 Those are planned to be used to convert the individual NRRD segmentation back to DICOM but this functionality is not implemented yet.
 They can be ignored for now.